sr3dna/androme/README.md

 ## user written html

-The DIV and FORM tag are not required for mobile devices which sometimes causes additional LinearLayouts to be auto-generated.
+Using excessive DIV and FORM tags are not required for mobile devices which sometimes causes additional LinearLayouts to be auto-generated.

 https://www.w3.org/TR/html401/struct/global.html#h-7.5.3